2009 Utah Utes football team: TCU

 ESPN held its two-hour College GameDay show from outside TCU's Amon G. Carter Stadium to promote the day's college games—including the TCU–Utah game.
-The program aired live starting at 8:00 AM MT.
+The program aired live starting at 8:00 a.m.
+MT.

 With the 55–28 win over the Utes, the Horned Frogs took sole position of first place in the Mountain West Conference, improved their record to 10–0 (6–0 MWC), and dropped Utah to 8–2 (5–1 MWC).
 The Utah defense struggled against TCU and allowed them to amass 549 yards of total offense and 32 first downs.

 Utah fell behind for good late in the first quarter.
 After Utah tied the game at 7–7, TCU scored 28 straight points to take a 35–7 lead with 11:40 remaining in the second quarter.
 TCU took advantage of Utah mistakes during their scoring run.
 TCU took a 14–7 lead and then on the ensuing Utah possession, Greg Burks for TCU blocked Sean Sellwood's punt.
 Six plays later, TCU took a 21–7 lead.
 TCU also intercepted quarterback Jordan Wynn and returned the ball 15 yards for a touchdown.
 The rest of the game, the teams traded scores with Utah scoring 21 more points and TCU scoring 20.

 After the game, the MWC named TCU sophomore linebacker Tank Carder as its Defensive Player of the Week.
 Carder had nine tackles during the game, including one for a loss, and an interception that he returned for a touchdown.